• Skip to primary navigation

 You can find them near the saltine crackers in your local grocery store.
 They are usually sold in 9 oz. bags.

-• Place the seasoned crackers on a large baking sheet and place in the oven for 10 minutes.
+spreading seasoned oyster crackers on a baking sheet for the oven

 Storing